 In 1989 the DDB moved to DDBST GmbH (Oldenburg) which guarantees the regular updating of the data banks and at the same time develops additional data compilations, e.g. VLE of low boiling substances, VLE of electrolyte systems (ELE), excess volumes (VE), adsorption equilibria, .....

 DDBST GmbH was founded in 1989.
 The main goal was a professional, commercially oriented development, support and further extension of data banks and calculation programs.
-The Dortmund Data Bank is the largest factual data bank for experimental data on pure components and mixtures and available via in-house versions, online (STN, Internet) and in printed form.
+The Dortmund Data Bank is the largest factual data bank for experimental data on pure components and mixtures and available via in-house versions and online (as part of DETHERM).